-- 4.20 No formal smoothing practice exists as of now.
-The current smoothing methodology does not differentiate between generations and types of with-profits policies. - 4.21 The current approach to smoothing is to limit the change in amounts payable under a with-profits policy to 10% from one declaration to the next in normal circumstances.
-However, as described in the practices governing annual and final bonus rates setting, the Board can, on the advice of the Actuary, depart from this 10% limit (or make declarations more frequent than annually) should the financial condition of the fund so dictate. - 4.22 Where there has been a change in the premium tables the amount paid on two policies of the same term maturing in consecutive years may vary by more than 10%. - 4.23 On policy surrenders the surrender value is determined by a formula and no smoothing is applied.
+- 4.22 The current smoothing methodology does not differentiate between generations and types of with-profits policies. - 4.23 The current approach to smoothing is to limit the change in amounts payable under a with-profits policy to 10% from one declaration to the next in normal circumstances.
+However, as described in the practices governing annual and final bonus rates setting, the Board can, on the advice of the Actuary, depart from this 10% limit (or make declarations more frequent than annually) should the financial condition of the fund so dictate

+- 4.24 Where there has been a change in the premium tables the amount paid on two policies of the same term maturing in consecutive years may vary by more than 10%. - 4.25 On policy surrenders the surrender value is determined by a formula and no smoothing is applied.